gui-cs/TerminalGuiDesigner/README.md

 | Enter    | Add a new menu item |
 | Typing    | Edit the Title of the selected item |

+New root level menus can be added by right clicking the `MenuBar` and selecting 'Add Menu'.

 Currently there is no support for custom field naming (i.e. `(Name)`) or assigning shortcuts to menu items but this is planned for the future.

 ### Features